-- The gift is legal and customary in the jurisdiction in which it is given. - The gift is not given in the form of cash or cash equivalents. - The gift is modest and of nominal value. - The gift is appropriate to the particular business occasion and the job function of the recipient. - The gift is given openly. - The gift is supported by a receipt and promptly and accurately recorded in AES' financial records. - Gifts are not given frequently to the same recipient. - 3.
+- The gift is legal and customary in the jurisdiction in which it is given.
+In many countries, local law places limits or restrictions on what public officials may accept. - The gift is not given in the form of cash or cash equivalents. - The gift is modest and of nominal value. - The gift is appropriate to the particular business occasion and the job function of the recipient. - The gift is given openly. - The gift is supported by a receipt and promptly and accurately recorded in AES' financial records. - Gifts are not given frequently to the same recipient. - 3.
 Travel and Lodging